burakguclu/CMPE-223-Project-2/README.md

     Output: 2 [100 102]

 ## Conclusion
-At the end of the project, I tried my program with different sorting algorithms that I wrote myself, in order to see the rum time difference.
+At the end of the project, I tried my program with different sorting algorithms that I wrote myself, in order to see the run time difference.